Change Password

 Values and Types

-In GQL, various values and types can be used to represent information within the graph database.
+GQL supports various values and types to represent data within the graph database.
 Understanding these values and types is essential for effective query construction and data manipulation.

 Description